fourshade/spectra_lexer/README.rst

 ``spectra_lexer console``

-Starts an interactive Python console with Spectra's engine directly exposed as a top-level object.
+Starts an interactive Python console with Spectra directly exposed as a top-level object.
 Some examination of the Python source may be necessary to see everything that can be done.

 Configuration